ianhundere/shorty_erl/README.md

 # shorty_erl

-Shorten URLs or fetch full URLs.
+shorten urls or fetch full urls.

 requires the [requests](http://docs.python-requests.org/) library. should work on python 3.6+.